Long Branch Hotels: Great Views

 In the beginning …

 “The Granddaddy” — Leland’s Ocean Hotel in its glory, 1873.
 The hotel on the corner of Ocean Avenue and Broadway was the biggest in the country.
-Set along 700-feet of oceanfront, it could accommodate 1,200 guests during the summer season.
+Set along 700-feet of oceanfront, it could serve 5,000+ meals on a summer evening.

 Long Branch Hotels Still Operating …